realshafer/RNBO-Plugin/README.md

 ```
 brew install --cask visual-studio-code
 ```
 - Download [JUCE](https://juce.com/download/).
+Use 7.0.5 at this time to avoid a bug with slider resizing.
 Unzip the contents and copy it into your `Applications` folder.

 # STEP 1: Cloning the Repository